Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

     5. Pull Secret

 13. Once downloaded and extracted, copy the openshift-installer, oc & kubectl binary into /usr/local/bin/ directory (Or whatever the $PATH you have configured on your bastion host).

+ADD STEPS TO SHOW EXACTLY HOW I DOWNLOADED AND EXTRACTED THE FILES

-14. Generate a new ssh key pair on your bastion host keeping all default options.
-The public key from this key pair will be used inserted in your install-config.yaml file.
-Your cluster nodes will be injected with this ssh key and you will be able to ssh into them later for any kind of monitoring & troubleshooting!
+15. Generate a new ssh key pair on your bastion host keeping all default options.
+The public key from this key pair will be inserted in your install-config.yaml file.
+Your cluster nodes will be injected with this ssh key and you will be able to ssh into them later for any kind of monitoring & troubleshooting.

         ssh-keygen